retromaniacs/mighty-seagull/README.md

 **Desktop (please complete the following information):**
  - OS: [e.g. MACOS]
  - Browser [e.g. chrome, safari]
- - Version of Software or Programming Language [e.g. Crystal 0.27.0]
+ - Version of Mighty Seagull

 **Additional context**
 Add any other context about the problem here.